 Gather your rhubarb

-I love to grow rhubarb in my garden!
+I love to grow rhubarb plants in my garden!
 It’s one of the first things that pops its head through the ground in the spring and it’s always the very first thing we harvest in April or May.
 It makes me feel like my garden is producing something already!

 Once you harvest it, make sure to cut the leaves off and discard them right away.
 They are poisonous to humans and animals, so you’ll want to get rid of those.